Henneke horse body condition scoring system: Scoring system

 The Henneke scale describes body condition scores as follows:

 Ideal scores

-The average horse is healthiest with a body condition score between 4 and 5 (breed dependent), which indicate that the horse has a proper balance of feed to exercise.
-An easy keeper or hard keeper should be watched closely as they are prone to either being overweight or underweight, respectively.
+The average horse is healthiest with a body condition score between 4 and 6 (breed dependent), which indicates that the horse has a proper balance of feed to exercise.
+An easy keeper or hard keeper should be watched closely as it is prone to either being overweight or underweight, respectively.

 Breeding mares

-Breeding mares with a body condition score less than five have been linked in research to problems with reproduction.
-The energy demands of milk production for a foal are very high, so most mares will lose condition while lactating.
-Also, a mare with a body condition score less than five will have more difficulty conceiving.
+Breeding mares with a body condition score less than 5 have been linked in research to problems with reproduction.
+The energy demands of milk production for a foal are very high, so most mares lose condition while lactating.
+Also, a mare with a body condition score less than 5 has more difficulty conceiving.
 For these reasons, recommendations are for breeding mares to score between 6 and 7.
-Higher body condition scores have not been shown to affect reproduction but are unhealthy for the horse.
+Higher body condition scores have not been shown to affect reproduction, but are unhealthy for the horse.